-One non-statutory designated site for nature conservation, Sellafield Tarn County Wildlife Site (CWS), was identified within 1 km of the Site through the desk study.
-Sellafield Tarn CWS is located approximately 960 m west of the Site (as displayed on Figure A.2 in Appendix A).
-There are no hydrological pathways that connect the Site to the Sellafield Tarn CWS.
-Therefore, it is considered that the Proposed Scheme will not directly or indirectly impact upon this non-statutory designated Site.
+The closest of these non-statutory designated Sites is Sellafield Tarn CWS, located approximately 220 m west of the Site.
+There are no hydrological pathways that connect the Site to the Sellafield Tarn CWS or the other non-statutory designated sites.
+Therefore, it is considered that the Proposed Scheme will not directly or indirectly impact upon non-statutory designated sites.